-- 1) Each NERC Regional Reliability Organization (Region) shall establish a framework by which to assess the resource adequacy of the Region.
-Such framework shall recognize applicable local/state/province or multi-state/province resource adequacy criteria or requirements, where such criteria/requirements exist.
-The regional resource adequacy framework should include a probability-based evaluation of whether projected resources will be sufficient to meet forecasted load taking into account relevant uncertainties. - 2) RTO/ISO(s), generation reserve sharing pool(s) and/or other appropriate entity(ies) should establish resource adequacy requirements so as to comply with the resource adequacy criterion (or criteria) of the Region.
-The Region or sub-regions should establish assessment methodologies to determine whether the adequacy criteria are met. - 3) Each Region shall periodically assess, through analysis, the resource adequacy of the Region utilizing the established framework.
-As a part of the assessment, each Region should describe the expected resource characteristics for the study period.
-The assessment should identify risks to resource adequacy, such as the impacts, if any, of fuel supply interruptions and describe available mechanisms to mitigate such impacts.
+- 1) Each NERC Regional Reliability Organization (Region) toshall establish a resource adequacy eriterion (or criteria) framework by which to assess the resource adequacy of the Region.
+Such framework based on some metric (e.g., LOLE or LOLP), consistent with shall recognize applicable local/state/province or multi-state/province resource adequacy criteria or requirements, where such criteria/requirements exist.
+The regional resource adequacy eriteria/framework should include a probability-based evaluation of whether projected resources will be sufficient to meet forecasted load takeing into account relevant uncertainties, account operable capacity situations and reflect the impact of expected transmission constraints, fuel deliverability, environmental restrictions, and other relevant factors. - 2) RTO/ISO(s), generation reserve sharing pool(s) and/or other appropriate entity(ies) should establish resource adequacy requirements so as to comply with the resource adequacy criterion (or criteria) of the Region.
+The Region or sub-regions should establish assessment methodologies to determine whether the adequacy criteria are met. - 3) Each Region should be required to demonstrateall periodically assess, through analysis, that Regionale resource adequacy requirements of the Region utilizing the established framework. (such as reserve margins, capacity margins, etc.) satisfy the applicable resource adequacy criteria (such as, LOLE or LOLP).
+As a part of the demonstration assessment, each Region should describe the expected resource capacity characteristics for the study period.
+The assessment should identify risks to resource adequacy-, such as the And impacts, if any, of demonstrate that possible fuel supply interruptions have no adverse impact on system reliability and.
+Each Region should also describe available mechanisms to mitigate such the impacts, of fuel interruption(s) on its ability to serve load reliably.
 Other factors such as expected transmission constraints and/or environmental restrictions that may impact the Region's resource adequacy should be examined.
-The assessment should include analyses supporting all critical assumptions. - 4) The results of all Regional resource adequacy assessments, whether performed by NERC or the Regions, should be made public with the understanding that some data which supports the assessment may be confidential and may not be made public.
+The demonstrations assessment should include analyses supporting all critical assumptions. - 4) The results of all Regional resource adequacy assessments, whether performed by NERC or the Regions, should be made public with the understanding that some data which supports the assessment may be confidential and may not be made public.
 The Region will aggregate the supply/demand data within the Region and report an aggregate number, not individual electric utility supply/demand data if that data is not available in other public forums. - 5) NERC should perform periodic audits of the Regional resource adequacy assessment processes.
 Such audits should validate the compliance of the Regional adequacy requirements with the resource adequacy criteria and may include the performance of independent analysis by NERC.
 Such audits should also confirm the consistent application of standard resource adequacy assessment methodologies, including appropriate Regional variations. - 6) NERC, in conjunction with the Regions, should conduct periodic reviews of the respective Regional resource adequacy criteria and their methodologies for general consistency, interdependency and/or impact on adjacent Regions, the treatment of contract considerations, and the deliverability of resources to load.